wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.64 =
+* Choose source anchor text, option to put content into excerpt field and option to eliminate hyperlinks for Feed to Post added.
+Several other bugs fixes.
 = Version 2.63 =
 * Fixed problem with posting Feed to Post to multiple blog categories and several other bugs fixes.
 = Version 2.62 =